1. Why does Intervertebral Disc Disease (IVDD) happen?

 6. What are the chances of this happening again?

-Recurrence of disk herniation occurs but is less common in dogs treated surgically.
-About 10-20% of dogs will herniate another disk at another point in their lifetime and may require surgery.
+Recurrence of disc herniation occurs but is less common in dogs treated surgically.
+About 10-20% of dogs will herniate another disc at another point in their lifetime and may require surgery.
 Recurrence rates tend to be higher (40-50%) in dogs that are managed medically.
 Dr. Michael Wong and the staff at Southeast Veterinary Neurology (SEVN) are specialists in diagnosing and treating IVDD.
-If you have any questions about your pet and your veterinarian has recommended evaluation by a neurologist, please contact SEVN at (305) 274-2777.
+If you have any questions about your pet and your veterinarian has recommended evaluation by a neurologist, please contact SEVN in Miami, Boynton Beach, Jupiter or Virginia Beach.